 Cloth Diapers 101

-When cloth diapers come to mind, most new moms imagine down-and-dirty diaper origami, complete with cotton squares and safety pins (yes, safety pins)—and that’s how it used to be, back in the day.
-But today’s reusable baby bloomers are not your mom’s cloth diapers.
+What do you think of when cloth diapers come to mind?
+Most parents imagine down-and-dirty diaper origami, complete with cotton squares and safety pins (yes, safety pins)— because that’s how it used to be.
+But today’s reusable baby bloomers are not your parents baby cloth diapers.
 These days, the reusable diaper market is saturated with dozens of options and materials to ensure baby has a comfortable, cozy (and eco-friendly) experience, enticing more and more moms to opt for cloth diapering.

-When it comes to cloth diapers vs disposable diapers, which one is best?
+Cloth diapers vs. disposable diapers, which one is best?
 At the end of the day, it really comes down to your personal preferences.

 “I don’t think one is superior to the other,” says Laurie Belosa, MD, a board-certified pediatrician at Tribeca Pediatrics in New York City.
 “I think that there are pros and cons to both of them, and it just depends on the family and what they’re comfortable with.”

 That said, there are a few unique benefits of cloth diapers.
 “For one, they’re certainly all-natural—there are no chemicals in them.
 Sometimes they can be more comfortable for babies, just because the fabric itself can be more comfortable,” Belosa says.
-And that all-natural feature isn’t just good for baby—it’s also good for the environment.
+And that all-natural feature of washable diapers for babies isn’t just good for babies—it’s also good for the environment.
 Cloth diapers are made of natural fibers, making them reusable and biodegradable.
 Even the covers are often made from plastic bottles and can go back in the recycling bin.

-Another difference is the amount of laundry in your future.
+Another difference with washable diapers for babies is the amount of laundry in your future.
 Cloth diapers need to be washed every two to three days to avoid stink and staining issues.
 “Disposable diapers are built to keep the babies dry, but with cloth diapers, you definitely have to change them more often, because they’re less absorbent,” Belosa says.
 “I also find that [babies wearing cloth diapers] are more susceptible to rashes, just because they’re sitting in more moisture.”

-So which are the best cloth diapers to use?
+So what are the best cloth diapers out there?
 Since the cloth diaper industry is growing, you have dozens of choices—which can be both great and overwhelming for a new parent who’s taking the reusable route.
-Deep breath.
-The key to choosing the right cloth diapers is to weigh your options and build up your collection by trying different styles and brands.
-Here, we break down the perks and disadvantages of the different types of cloth diapers:
+The key to choosing the right cloth diapers is to weigh your options.
+It’s also a good idea to try a few different styles and brands before stockpiling a collection.
+Here, we break down the perks and disadvantages of the different types of baby cloth diapers:

 • All-in-one cloth diapers.
 If you’re looking for a completely no-fuss option, go for all-in-one cloth diapers.
 With this style, the absorbent soaker pad is already attached to a waterproof cover so you can take it off in one swift move, as you would with a disposable, and toss it in the wash—no diaper fasteners or assembly of any kind.
 “These diapers are especially great if you have a caretaker because they are so easy,” Wilson says.
 Just keep in mind, you’ll pay a bit extra for the convenience of all-in-one diapers, which range from $15 to $25 on average.
 These also tend to be a bit bulkier and can take longer to dry than inserts and prefold cloth diapers alone.

 • Prefold cloth diapers.
 These diapers are basically big, cotton rectangles that are folded to mold to baby’s unique shape and kept in place with a cover.
-Costing $1 to $3, they’re the cheapest of all the types of cloth diapers and almost never leak, since the cloth is tailor-fit and the cover acts as an extra barrier.
+Costing $1 to $3, they’re the cheapest of all the types of baby cloth diapers and almost never leak, since the cloth is tailor-fitted and the cover acts as an extra barrier.
 When the diaper is dirty, simply remove the prefold and replace with a clean one.
-(The cover can be used over and over again.)
+(The cover can be used over and over again until it’s dirty and needs a wash.)
 Another perk?
 The prefold cloth diapers still have life long after baby is out of them—they work well as cleaning cloths or bedding for your pet, and can even be passed on to other families.

 • Hybrid cloth diapers.
 Hybrid diapers, which range from $15 to $25, are similar to the all-in-two cloth diapers because you can use either a reusable or disposable insert.
 But unlike regular disposable diapers, these inserts don’t contain chemicals and most are compostable and biodegradable.
 Given the flexibility you have with hybrid diapers, they’re an excellent option for testing the waters of the cloth diapering world.